 Menopause often brings uncomfortable symptoms, such as hot flashes and fatigue.
 The Newton-Wellesley OB/GYN team of physicians knows how these troublesome symptoms can negatively impact a woman’s quality of life.
 They provide the highest standard of health care before, during, and after menopause with treatments centered on improving your quality of life and reducing your symptoms.
 Visit one of our two locations in Newton or Walpole, Massachusetts for medical support through this significant time of transition.

+Menopause is when menstruation ends.
+A woman is considered to be going through menopause if she hasn’t had a menstrual period for over a year.
 For most women, menopause begins between 40 and 60, but it can begin earlier or later.
 While rare, some women go through premature menopause before the age of 40.

 The average age for menopause in the United States is 52.